This guide will help you understand the basics of software testing. Scroll through or click a topic to skip ahead:

 The best way to succeed at software testing is to build your knowledge.

 Understand the seven principles of software testing.
-And learning how to manage the software testing lifecycle.
+And learn how to manage the software testing lifecycle.

 Different Types of Software Testing